alicela1n/litestatic/README.md

 # How it works
 The way it works is simple by design.
 The site is contained in the site directory, and the files in the site directory should be modifed for your website.
 The templates folder contains [liquid](https://shopify.github.io/liquid/) templates for generating the skeleton of the webpage.
 [Markdown](https://www.markdownguide.org/) is used for the webpage contents.
 The index.md is the markdown file that generates the front page of the website.

+Update: As of 03/05/2025 the `site/` directory is now a submodule.

 You can put markdown files in the `site/` directory and have them generated as `site/(page name)`.
 You can also have blog-style posts by putting markdown files in the `site/posts/` directory.